 Insurance is not always optional

 No, seriously.
-For one thing, valid insurance for the entirety of your planned stay is a condition of your working holiday visa/work permit.
+For one thing, valid insurance for the entirety of your planned stay is usually a condition of your working holiday visa/work permit.
 Border guards do not necessarily ask everyone for proof of it, but you will be sent home if you do not have it.
 Simple as that.
 If you only have six months insurance, you may only be given a visa/work permit for six months.

 Local healthcare will also not allow you (or your remains) to be flown home to your home country due to serious injury or death.
 Without insurance, your family would have to pay for this.
 No-one thinks it will ever happen to them until it does.